 Malt Beverages: Beer & FMBs

 To understand flavored malt beverages, it’s important to define malt beverages in general.
 A malt beverage is a fermented drink where the primary ingredient is the grain of the barley plant, which is malted before it is processed.
-Under the Federal Alcoholic Administration Act, in the U.S., a malt beverage must be made from a base that is 25% malt and must contain at least 7.5 pounds of hops per 100 barrels of finished product.
+Under the Federal Alcohol Administration Act, in the U.S., a malt beverage must be made from a base that is 25% malt and must contain at least 7.5 pounds of hops per 100 barrels of finished product.
 Beer and FMB are the two most common malt beverages.